UTenret/darkly/broken_access_control/resources/writeup.md

 [...]
 ```

-The first comment is a reference to the referer, an optional HTTP header field that identifies the address of the web page (i.e., the URI or IRI) from which the resource has been requested.
+The first comment is a reference to the referer, an optional HTTP header field that identifies the address of the web page from which the resource has been requested.
 [HTTP_referer](https://en.wikipedia.org/wiki/HTTP_referer)

 The second one is a reference to the user agent, a header indicating the browser which made the request.